localazy/tsconfig/README.md

 ### 📦 `@localazy/tsconfig`

-_A standardized TypeScript configuration for Localazy projects._
+_A standardized TypeScript configuration for Localazy projects_

 </div>